Polity: Overview

 In geopolitics, a polity can manifest in different forms such as a province, a nation, a state, an empire, an international organization, a political organization or another identifiable, resource-manipulating organizational structure.
-A polity like a state does not need to be a sovereign unit.
+A polity, like a state, does not need to be a sovereign unit.
 The preeminent polities today are Westphalian states and nation-states, commonly referred to as countries.
-Note that the term country may refer to a variety of types of polity: usually to a sovereign state, but also to a state with limited recognition, a constituent country of a sovereign state, or a dependent territory.
+The term country may refer to a variety of types of polity: usually to a sovereign state, but also to a state with limited recognition, a constituent country of a sovereign state, or a dependent territory.